MuhammadMasood786/Responsive/README.md

 # Responsive
-Dynamic Webpages  Using Html And Css
+Webpages Using Html and Css